sagemath/sagewiki_to_gh-2022-10-10/Days9Projects.md

            [http://wiki.sagemath.org/Days9Projects?action=AttachFile&do=view&target=ChristoffelWord.py ChristoffelWord.py]
         3. Add gridlines support for show() in sage.
 Franco Saliola improved *a lot* my initial patch by changing it all (!!) and added many options to make it work like in Matematica.
 See [http://trac.sagemath.org/sage_trac/ticket/3825 Ticket #3825]
  * ''Arnaud Bergeron'': '''Better adaptive plotting in Sage'''.
 At William's request, I am working on better adaptive refinement for Sage's plot() command.
+* ''Avra Laarakker'': '''Properties of Digit Sets and Dilation Matrices using Sage'''.
+Given a dilation matrix A, and a digit set D, want to see visually if a tiling of Z^n is possible.